labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBSDMuxDevice
 ~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkUSBSDMuxDevice` resource describes a `USBSDMuxDevice`_ available
+A :any:`NetworkUSBSDMuxDevice` resource describes a `USBSDMuxDevice`_ resource
-on a remote computer.
+available on a remote computer.

 LXAUSBMux
 ~~~~~~~~~